MontiCore/cd4analysis/README.md

 ```

 To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`,
-which takes file containing CD models as input.
+which takes a file containing CD models as input.
 If no further options are specified, the CLI tool processes the model,
 but does not produce any further output.
 That means it parses the model, builds its